jamesformica/blog/articles/propose.md

-## Being pressured into proposing
+## Being pressured to propose

 6<sup>th</sup> February 2017

 This November will mark the 8<sup>th</sup> anniversary between me and my partner.
 That's a lot of years and apparently too many years to remain unwed.
-This post's intention is in no way to condemn marriage but to highlight some changes in perhaps my generation's mindset on the topic.
+This post's intention is in no way to condemn marriage but demonstrate my feelings towards what I consider a "typical wedding" and why it's not for me.

 It is also worth mentioning that my feelings and opinions expressed on this page have been communicated with my partner.
 I would want to know her thoughts and feelings, and I do, and she knows mine.

-### Traditional Italian Weddings
+### Traditional Italian weddings

 I'm Italian.
 My dad's side is a typically big Italian family with many aunts and uncles and cousins.
 My early teenage years were when the last few of my first cousins got married.
 I do sincerely hope they enjoyed their weddings but I honestly could not think of a more boring way to tie the knot.
 I think the typical Italian wedding was designed to suck every last drop of fun out of what should be a joyous occasion for everyone, especially the bride and groom.
 Starting with the church you get the high octane performance of an old man reading some older stories while you sit on an ass-numbing wooden bench.
 As a kid, the only thing I ever prayed for at a wedding was for the ceremony to be in English not Italian.
 "Dearly beloved we are gather here toda..." hearing this line triggers a reflex action where my eyes slowly close and little sheep appear in my mind jumping over a quaint little fence.
 After the mass the bridal party hop into some cool vintage cars tied with white ribbon and go off to have the exact same photo shoot that every other couple get.
 We all know which one is going to be printed in A1 black and white and framed in the dining room.
 You know the one, the couple are standing next to a tree, staring deeply into each others eyes, unnaturally grasping their waists.
 For the 3 hours that the shoot goes on for, everyone else has to find something to do before the reception starts.
 The smart ones go home.
 You know what's better than ~~wasting~~ spending half a day at a wedding?
 Spending the entire day at the wedding.